canonical/jenkins-k8s-operator/pydoc-markdown.md

 Time range to allow Jenkins to update version.

-Attributes:
+**Attributes**:

-    start: Hour to allow updates from in UTC time, in 24 hour format.
+- `start` - Hour to allow updates from in UTC time, in 24 hour format.
-    end: Hour to allow updates until in UTC time, in 24 hour format.
+- `end` - Hour to allow updates until in UTC time, in 24 hour format.

 <a id="timerange.Range.validate_range"></a>